deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ![Screenshot of the Settings UI in VS Code](/assets/Posts/2023-03-14-Visual-Studio-Code-default-settings-to-change/screenshot-of-settings-screen.png)

+If you want to see what settings you've changed from the default values, look in the settings.json file.

 Alright, enough preamble, let's see the settings!

 If there are other settings you think belong on this list, please let me know in the comments.